Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 # Writing Your First Model
+Welcome to writing your first Casal2 model.
 Below, we will cover writing your first complete model in Casal2.
+This section covers writing the required model structure, partition definition and processes for the model to run.
+In the following section [](/solving_your_first_model) you will configure estimates (free parameters) and get Casal2 to solve your model using a gradient based minimiser.

-We will be writing a "Two Sex" model.
-The population has two defined sexes (male and female) and the model has some basic processes for recruitment/breeding, ageing and mortality/death.
+This model is a basic "Two Sex" model where the population has two sexes (male and female) and basic processes for recruitment/breeding, ageing and mortality/death.

 By the end of this process, you will have a model that can do a basic execution using Casal2.
-Adding to this model and introducing estimates and observations will be done in the next section `intermediate concepts`.
+It will run your model through the defined annual cycles and produce a report of the partition at the end of the model.
+Adding to this model and introducing estimates and observations will be done in the next section [](/solving_your_first_model).

 ## Creating your input configuration file
-Casal2 is not a model, but a framework that allows you to specify the model you would like to build and run.
-Casal2 will load your model definition from input configuration files and build an in-memory representation to execute.

-All models in Casal2 are defined in input configuration files using a model definition language.
-You can see specifics of the Casal2 model definition language defined in the [](/configuration_file_syntax) page.
+When we think about what Casal2 isn't, we can say that Casal2 isn't a population dynamics model.
+Casal2 is a platform that allows you to define the model and it will handle building and executign that model.
+Casal2 is more akin to a modeling framework that allows you to build a model using a simple model definition language (MDL) rather than writing code.
+A typical model in Casal2 is a "no-code" model, allowing the full definition to be defined using the Casal2 model definition language and text based input configuration files.

+To learn more about the Casal2 model definition and support syntaxes, we'd recommend having a read of the [](/configuration_file_syntax) page.
+It's not necessary for this tutorial, but would be helpful.

-Assuming that you have followed the installation instructions and have Casal2 working, you will need to create your initial input configuration file.
+Assuming that you have followed the [](/installation) instructions and have Casal2 working, you will need to create your initial input configuration file.
 Create a file named `config.csl2` in the current directory.
 This file should be a basic text file with UTF-8 encoding.
 Line endings can be either Windows or Linux.
 By default, Casal2 will load the file `config.csl2` as the entry point to your model definition.
 For small models, you can keep everything in a single file, but for larger files it is recommended to use multiple files.

 ## Specifying the Model object
-The first block that must be defined in every configuration is the `@model` block.
+The first block that must be defined in every model definition is the `@model` block.
 This defines the key attributes for our model.
+Casal2 will produce an error if you do not define the `@model` block first.

-For our model, we're going to specify the following parameters in the configuration file:
+For this model, we're going to specify the following parameters in the configuration file:
 ```none
 @model
 start_year 1994